Dog hailed a hero after waking up owner during RV fire in Clovis

 In the backyard, Charlie kept barking until his owner came outside and saw the smoke and flames.

-After calling 911, Charlie's owner woke up the neighbors of the homes that were on fire and got them to safety.
+After calling 911, Charlie's owner woke up the neighbors of the impacted homes and made sure they got to safety.

 The Clovis Fire Department honored Charlie for his heroic deed with his very own medal and a firefighter helmet.